Table of Contents

 What do we mean by this?

 Moz Pro’s keyword analysis tool lets you easily find all the sites that rank for your chosen keyword, and see their DA scores.
-Perform this process over and over again across a number of weeks.
-You’re on the lookout for the competitors who are consistent—they’re the ones you want to beat.
+Perform this process over and over again across several weeks.
+You’re on the lookout for the consistent competitors—they’re the ones you want to beat.

 But of course, you’re never going to be in the same league as a major site like Wikipedia, for example.
 Check to make sure your competitors are also of a similar size and industry to you.
 Only then should you try your luck at outranking them on search engine results pages.